 Every image shared on social media has the ability to shape someone’s perception of the location and the experiences available there.
-This contest is an opportunity to show off the choices we locals make to live sustainably, in better balance, with satisfaction, joy, and respect, to explain why we make those choices, and to inspire others to follow suit.
+The We Are AWARE: Nature Photo Contest is an opportunity to show off the choices we locals make to live sustainably, in better balance, with satisfaction, joy, and respect, to explain why we make those choices, and to inspire others to follow suit.

 We at AWARE see two very important sides to this contest,